ColinH/mini-coro-plus/README.md

 This project was started to answer to investigate whether it is possible to make [minicoro](https://github.com/edubart/minicoro) more C++ compatible.
 Two of the main points were (a) what is needed to make C++ exception propagate from inside a coroutine to outside, and (b) can the coroutine object itself use RAII to clean up after itself?
-Turns out, the answer is "yes", however the necessary changes are quite fundamental and not well suited for additional or optional inclusion in minicoro.
+Turns out, the answer is "yes", however the necessary changes are quite fundamental and probably not well suited for additional or optional inclusion in minicoro.

 ---